swiss-seismological-service/scrtdd/README.md

 The output will be another catalog containing the relocated origins.
 The configuration is an easy task since the default options should already provide sensible solutions.
 The input origins might come from different sources: a SeisComP database (local or remote), a xml file, or a `scrtdd` specific format (station.csv,event.csv,phase.csv triplet, explained later).

-In multi-event mode there is no interaction neither with the running SeisComP modules nor with database (except for reading the inventory).
+In multi-event mode there is no interaction neither with the running SeisComP modules.
 It is a safe operation and allow for easy experimenting.
 The relocated events will be stored in plain text files, so that they can be analysed  externally to SeisComP, but they can also be stored back into the database.
 That is optional.

-`scrtdd` supports also the standard options (`--inventory-db inventory.xml --config-db config.xml`) that allows to read the station inventory from plain files, making the database fully optional.
+`scrtdd` supports also the standard options (`--inventory-db inventory.xml --config-db config.xml`) that allows to read the station inventory from plain files, making the database fully optional when the event catalog is provided as plain files.

 ### 1.1 How to get the origin ids?